Yibizo/Software-Requirements/README.md

 # Introduction

 ## Purpose
-Create a video game focused on inspiring vocations in STEM (Biotechnology, Agriculture and Livestock, Physicomathematical and Earth Earth Sciences, ICT Software and Services, Industrial engineering and transportation, Pharmaceuticals and biotechnology), as well as dveelop cognitive abilities (creativity, communication, colaborative work, crticial thinking, problem-solving, data alphabetization, digital alphabetization and computational sciences).
-In addition to this, track and register all user data and activity within the videogame in order to determine its effciency.
+Create a video game focused on inspiring vocations in STEM (Biotechnology, Agriculture and Livestock, Physicomathematical and Earth Earth Sciences, ICT Software and Services, Industrial engineering and transportation and Pharmaceuticals), as well as develop cognitive abilities (creativity, communication, colaborative work, crticial thinking, problem-solving, data alphabetization, digital alphabetization and computational sciences).
+In addition to this, track and register all user data and activity within the videogame necessary to determine its effciency.

 ## Scope
 - Benefits: inclusion of women within STEM vocations, as well as the promotion of said subjects
-- Objectives: break barriers, myths and prejudices describing that those types of careers are only for men
+- Objectives: break barriers, myths and prejudices that describe those types of career paths as 'only for men'
 - Goals: Proximity to STEM subjects, without any gender discrimination

 Describe the software being specified.
 Include benefits, objectives, and goals.
 This should relate to overall business goals, especially if teams outside of development will have access to the SRS